 Mod No. Policy No./Paragraph No. Modification MM19 Policy PL10 Page 114-115 14 .
 Water Quality Development must not adversely affect cause deterioration to water quality, including quality of waterways and other bodies of water, identified Source Protection Zones (SPZ), Aquifers and all other groundwater.
-Development must aim to improve such water quality .
+Development must aim to improve such water quality.
 New development adjacent to water courses should seek to include restoration and deculverting.
 The culverting of water courses should be avoided.
-Where the applicant can demonstrate that deculverting or other river enhancements are unfeasible . a financial contribution will be sought to restore another section of the same watercourse .
-New development adjacent to designated main rivers must provide and maintain an undeveloped buffer zone, of at least eight metres, to the watercourse.
+Where the applicant can demonstrate that deculverting or other river enhancements are unfeasible, a financial contribution will be sought to restore another section of the same watercourse.
+New development adjacent to designated main rivers must provide and maintain an undeveloped buffer zone. of at least eight metres, to the watercourse.
 Such development must also include a long-term scheme to protect and enhance the conservation value of the watercourse.
-32(a) it must not increase the risk of flooding elsewhere and must aim to reduce flood risk overall; Development within identified Critical Drainage Areas may. depending on the outcomes of a specific flood risk assessment, be required to contribute to funding for the delivery of appropriate flood alleviation schemes 4-3 Waste Water and Sustainable Drainage Systems (SuDS) Development proposals should identify how there is sufficient surface water, foul drainage and treatment capacity which can serve the development.
+32(a) it must not increase the risk of flooding elsewhere and must aim to reduce flood risk overall;32(c)-flood finished floor levels of development in Flood Zones 2 and 3 should be situated above the 1% (1 in 100 years) plus climate change predicted maximum water level, plus a minimum watertight depth-finished floor level of 300mm above the normal predicted water level; Development within identified Critical Drainage Areas may, depending on the outcomes of a specific flood risk assessment, be required to contribute to funding for the delivery of appropriate flood alleviation schemes 4-3 Waste Water and Sustainable Drainage Systems (SuDS) Development proposals should identify how there is sufficient surface water, foul drainage and treatment capacity which can serve the development.
 Surface and foul water systems must be separate.
 The use of SuDS in all development proposals, including the retrofitting of SuDS, is encouraged and will be supported.
-Where SuDS are required, the drainage scheme must meet the following criteria: 4-3 (c) achieve greenfield runoff rates in line with the guidance of the non-statutory technical standards for sustainable drainage;
+Where SuDS are required, the drainage scheme must meet the following criteria: 43 (c) achieve-greenfield runoff rates in line with the guidance of the non-statutory technical standards for sustainable drainage;